Duong Van Thanh, EdD, Academic Director

 Dr. Nguyen Luu Bao Doan (Doan Nguyen) is the director of International Relations at Hoa Sen University, Ho Chi Minh City, where he also teaches in the general education program.
 He also serves as an adjunct instructor in the graduate program of development economics at the University of Economics in Ho Chi Minh City (UEH).

-His areas of teaching and research include land use policies, urban economics, and innovation for inclusive development.
+Dr. Nguyen’s areas of teaching and research include land use policies, urban economics, and innovation for inclusive development.
 He has published in Urban Studies, Environment and Planning B: Planning and Design, Economic Development Quarterly, and Vietnamese Journal of Urbanism.
 His current project is to work with Disability Research and Capacity Development Center (DRD) IT faculty and students to develop a phone app that provides accessibility maps to people with disabilities.
 The project is under consideration for funding by the Universities and Councils Network on Innovation for Inclusive Development in Southeast Asia.

 Dr. Nguyen obtained his doctorate in urban and regional planning and design from the University of Maryland and a master’s in public affairs from Indiana University.